 - Enrolled half-time (six credit hours) or more

 - Making Financial Aid Satisfactory Academic Progress (SAP).
-The Financial Aid Satisfactory Academic Progress policy is available in the Office of Student Financial Aid and online at www.daltonstate.edu/financial-aid/pdf/sap-policy.pdf.
+The Financial Aid Satisfactory Academic Progress policy is available in the Office of Student Financial Aid and online here

 - Eligible for federal aid - see the Dalton State Financial Aid Information handout or click "how is my financial aid eligibility determined?" for more information.

-The Subsidized Direct Loan interest rate is a fixed rate of 3.4% for loans disbursed on between July 1, 2011 and June 30, 2013.
-Unsubsidized Direct Loans have a fixed interest rate of 6.8% for loans disbursed on or after July 1, 2006.
+The interest rates for undergraduate subsidized and unsubsidized Direct Loans disbursed on or after July 1, 2015 through June 30, 2016 are fixed at 4.29%.
 Repayment begins six months after you graduate or drop below half-time enrollment.
 This six month grace period is to allow you time to find a job before repayment begins on your Direct Loan.

 The Office of Student Financial Aid determines your eligibility for the Direct Loan based on the results of your FAFSA (Free Application for Federal Student Aid), cost of attendance, and other financial aid received.
 This includes agency payments such as Vocational Rehabilitation, Workforce Investment Act (WIA), Trade Assistance Act (TAA), and Veteran's Benefit's.
 It is the student's responsibility to notify the Financial Aid Office of any outside scholarships or agency payments.

-Subsidized Direct Loan: You must have financial need (based on FAFSA results) to qualify for the Subsidized Direct Loan.
+You must have financial need (based on FAFSA results) to qualify for the Subsidized Direct Loan.
 You don't pay interest on a Subsidized Direct Loan while in school or during grace or deferment periods - the government pays it for you.
-Subsidized Direct Loans disbursed after July 1, 2009 have a 5.6% fixed interest rate.

-Unsubsidized Direct Loan: This version of the Federal Direct Loan is not based on financial need.
+This version of the Federal Direct Loan is not based on financial need.
 The borrower is responsible for all interest charges on an Unsubsidized Direct Loan from the time the loan is received.
 While you are not required to make payments while you're in school or during grace or deferment periods, we recommend that you pay interest quarterly.
 Any accrued interest that is not paid will be added (capitalized) to the loan balance when you enter repayment.
-Unsubsidized Direct Loans have a fixed interest rate of 6.8% for loans disbursed on or after July 1, 2006.

 Dalton State offers the base amounts for student loans.
 Students wishing to borrow more should complete the Loan Request Form.
 Federal Direct Loans for a 12-month period (Fall-Spring-Summer) are: